BA (Hons) Filmmaking

-- Terms 1 and 2 are spent learning about key filmmaking disciplines: screenwriting, directing, producing, cinematography, editing, sound and production design.
-This phase of the course culminates in a series of collaborative projects, Film Project 1, where you experience multiple on- and off-set roles within the given filmmaking disciplines
+- Terms 1 and 2 are spent learning about key filmmaking disciplines: directing, screenwriting, producing, cinematography, editing, sound and production design.
+This phase of the course culminates in a series of collaborative projects, where you experience multiple on and off-set roles within the given filmmaking disciplines

-- During term 3, you start gaining independence and developing key skills in particular areas of filmmaking through the production of slightly-longer several collaborative film projects, Film Project 2
+- During term 3, you start gaining independence and develop key skills in particular areas of filmmaking through the production of several slightly-longer collaborative film projects

-- During the fifth term, you normally write a dissertation – either a discursive dissertation or a project with academic commentary.
+- During term 5, you normally write a dissertation – either a discursive dissertation or a project with academic commentary.
 Alternatively, you can apply for another work placement, accompanied by a presentation.
-During the final and sixth term of the course you work on a second, longer and more complex, collaborative film project, Film Project 3.

 This unique course is designed for you to gain real-world skills in a practical setting.
 You will pitch to secure projects/work placements/head of department role and work as a team across a number of films, rotating through a variety of crew roles.
-You are given increasing autonomy from semester four to semester six in decision-making and management of several-thousand-pound budgets.
+You are given increasing autonomy from semester 4 to semester 6 in decision-making and management of several-thousand-pound budgets.
 And at the end of the course you will have amassed numerous film credits.